LLeon360/gpt-karpathy/README.md

 # gpt-karpathy
-Annotated implementation of Andrej Karpathy's GPT from scratch
+Annotated implementation of Andrej Karpathy's GPT from scratch with PyTorch